mondoohq/docs/releases/2025-04-mondoo-release-highlights.md

 ## Space-wide exceptions for checks, advisories, and CVEs

 With the launch of the new Exceptions page, users can now create space-wide exceptions for security checks, vendor advisories, and CVEs.
 This makes it easier for teams to prioritize what matters by snoozing or disabling entire classes of findings across a space.
-It’s especially useful for aligning with internal risk tolerances or temporarily deferring non-critical work during high-pressure sprints or audits.
+It's especially useful for aligning with internal risk tolerances or temporarily deferring non-critical work during high-pressure sprints or audits.

 ![Creating an exception on a CVE](/img/release-highlights/2025-04/exceptions_modal.png)

 ## Easily deploy Mondoo at scale using WIF

-We’ve introduced Workload Identity Federation (WIF) support, making Mondoo deployment easier than ever.
+We've introduced Workload Identity Federation (WIF) support, making Mondoo deployment easier than ever.
 This removes the need to manage Mondoo credentials at scale.
 Zero-configuration, zero-trust, fully secure Mondoo clients allowing you to add Mondoo Policy-as-code to 6,000 pipelines in a day.

 ![WIF configuration](/img/release-highlights/2025-04/wif.png)

 ## Increased detection of exposed risks

-Mondoo’s risk factors allow us to raise, or lower, the priority of vulnerabilities or security findings so you can focus on the most important work first.
+Mondoo's risk factors allow us to raise, or lower, the priority of vulnerabilities or security findings so you can focus on the most important work first.
 This month we expanded our risk factors capabilities with new expanded cloud internet exposures including:

 - Public S3 Buckets
 - RDS Instances / Clusters with public endpoints